hpgavin/multivarious/README.md

 # multivarious

 A multitude of various .py modules for multivariable things like digital signal processing, linear time invariant systems, optimization, ordinary differential equations and random variables.
 This repository is under development.
-Explanations in this README lags the addition of code.
+Updates to this README lag the addition of code.

 Stay tuned!!!